The Axelrod model for the dissemination of culture revisited: Introduction

 where $x \sim y$ means that $x$ and $y$ are connected by an edge,

 and $X_{y \to x}^i (z) = X (z)$ for all $z \neq x$, and

+denotes the fraction of cultural features vertices $x$ and $y$ have in common.
+To explain\vadjust{\goodbreak} the expression of the Markov generator of the Axelrod model, we note that

+which represents the fraction of features both vertices have in common, which is the rate at which the vertices interact, times the reciprocal of the number of features for which both vertices disagree, which is the probability that any of these features is the one chosen to be updated, times the probability one half that vertex $x$ rather than vertex $y$ is chosen to be updated.

-is the fraction of cultural features vertices $x$ and $y$ have in common.
-The two-feature two-state Axelrod model is also closely related to the constrained voter model of V\'azquez \emph{et al} \cite{vazquez_krapivsky_redner_2003} which identifies two of the cultures with no common feature to be a centrist opinion, and the two other cultures to be a leftist and a rightist opinions, respectively.
-This results in a stochastic process somewhat similar to the voter model except that leftists and rightists are too incompatible to interact.
-Thinking of leftist as $-$ state, centrist as 0 state, and rightist as $+$ state, the constrained voter model is formally the Markov process whose state at time $t$ is a function $\eta_t$ that maps the vertex set of the graph into the opinion set $\{-1, 0, + 1 \}$, and whose dynamics are described by the Markov generator $\Omega_{\cv}$ defined on the set of cylinder functions by
+The two-feature, two-state Axelrod model is also closely related to the constrained voter model introduced by V\'azquez et al. \cite{vazquezkrapivskyredner2003} which identifies two of the cultures with no common feature to be a centrist opinion, and the other two cultures to be a leftist and a rightist opinions.
+This results in a~stochastic process somewhat similar to the voter model except that leftists and rightists are too incompatible to interact.
+Thinking of leftist as $-$ state, centrist as 0 state and rightist as $+$ state, the constrained voter model is the Markov process whose state at time $t$ is a function $Z_t$ that maps the vertex set of the graph into the opinion set $\{-1, 0, + 1 \}$, and whose dynamics are described by the Markov generator $\Omega_{\cv}$ defined on the set of cylinder functions by

-where $\eta_{x, \ep}$ is the configuration defined by
+where $Z_{x, \ep}$ is the configuration defined by

 In order to understand these opinion and cultural dynamics, we study analytically the number and mean size of the cultural domains at equilibrium.
-The number $N_t$ of cultural domains at time $t$ is the number of connected components of the graph obtained by removing all the edges that connect two vertices that do not share the same culture at time $t$, while the mean size $S_t$ is defined as the mean number of vertices per connected component.
+The number $N (t)$ of cultural domains at time $t$ is the number of connected components of the graph obtained by removing all the edges that connect two vertices that do not share the same culture at time $t$, while the mean size $S (t)$ is defined as the mean number of vertices per connected component.
 Note that when the dynamics take place on a finite connected graph, the mean size of the cultural domains is also equal to the total number of vertices divided by the number of cultural domains.